• Skip to primary navigation

 • Slowly drizzle in the noni (oil) as you whisk it in to a smooth batter.

-• Add the kongakonga hānati (hazelnut crumb) in to the main mixture along with puehu parāoa (flour), pēkana paura (baking powder) and pēkana houra (baking soda).
+• Add the kongakonga hānati (hazelnut crumb) in to the egg and cocoa mixture along with puehu parāoa (flour), pēkana paura (baking powder) and pēkana houra (baking soda).

-• Divide it evenly between the two prepared cake tins.
+• Divide the mixture evenly between the two prepared cake tins and then smooth it out.

 • Note: If you want to inject even more moisture into the keke (cake).
-Once the cakes are baked, poke holes all over them with a chopstick.
+Once the cakes are baked, remove them from the oven and poke holes all over them with a chopstick.

 • Chop the tiakarete parauri (dark chocolate) roughly in to chunks.